Start and Grow a Profitable Botox®, Aesthetic Medicine or Medical Weight Management Practice

 When it comes to the utilization of medications, contraindications play a key role.
 They refer to specific situations or conditions when a medication should not be used because it may be harmful to the patient.
 Both Mounjaro® and Ozempic® have specific contraindications that need to be considered.

 Ozempic®, on the other hand, is contraindicated for individuals with a personal or family history of medullary thyroid carcinoma or for those with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2).
-It’s also not recommended for those with a hypersensitivity to semaglutide or any of the product components.
+It is also contraindicated for those with a hypersensitivity to semaglutide or any of the product components.
+It is not meant for use in patients with type 1 diabetes or diabetic ketoacidosis.
+Special attention is required when Ozempic® is co-administered with insulin due to the increased risk of hypoglycemia.

 Should contraindications exist, healthcare providers can suggest alternative treatments or adjust medication dosages to better accommodate a patient’s unique health needs and circumstances.